 - Bulky when purchased as a package with pots and pans

-These are a good all-around option for people who are happy to wait a little longer for their coffee, and don’t mind a bulkier stove and pot package.
+These are a good all-around option for people who are happy to wait a little longer for their coffee and don’t mind the bulk of a stove and pot package.
+It’s one for the traveller who prioritises simplicity and reliability from their gear.

 4. Liquid fuel stove